 - Weighs between 35 and 50 lbs

-- Center of bar is a ladder design, allowing for different grips
+- The center of the bar is a ladder design, allowing for different grip positions

-A Swiss barbell, also known as a multi-grip barbell, is a unique way to train different grips with one bar.
-Weighing between 35 and 50 pounds, the middle of the bar is designed like a ladder, with multiple “rungs” that can be used for grip.
-You can have a close grip, wide grip, or angled grips in most designs.
+A Swiss barbell, also known as a multi-grip barbell, is a unique way to train different grips with one piece of fitness equipment.
+Weighing between 35 and 50 pounds, the middle of the bar is designed like a ladder, with multiple “rungs” that can be used for varying grip setups.
+You can have a close grip, a wide grip, or an angled grip in most designs.
 The Swiss bar is a specialty bar, often used for presses and focusing on muscle groups in the upper body.

 Axle Bar